-“Scientific Proofs” is a monthly gathering for grownups who like to geek out on science.
+There is near consensus in the scientific community about the benefits of happy hour.
+Benefit from “Scientific Proofs,” a monthly gathering for grownups who like to geek out on science.
 Each month we have conversations about interesting, sometimes hot-button, science topics led by a variety of area scientists, leaders, and professionals.
 All events are FREE… minus the food and drinks!

 3922 Shelbyville Road